jmacglashan/decisions_and_dragons/content/posts/why_does_the_policy_gradient_include_log_prob.md

 Summing over all the actions for each state may not sound bad, but in RL, you have to live with the consequences of your action choice.
 You cannot undo it and then try a different action to see what would happen.
 And even if we could, that's a lot of extra environment interactions!
 For every state we visit, we'd have to roll out another trajectory for every other possible action we could have taken.
 (Good luck if your actions are continuous!)

 ## REINFORCE to the rescue
-Fortunately, REINFORCE provides us a way to turn our derivative of an expected value into an expected value involving the derivative of the action probability, allowing us to estimate the gradient with samples.
+Fortunately, REINFORCE provides us a way to turn our derivative of an expected value into an expected value involving the derivative of the action probability.
+This new expression allows us to estimate the gradient with samples.
 To achieve this, REINFORCE uses an approach very similar to importance sampling.
-If you are not familiar with importance sampling, that's okay, because we're going to walk through the idea here.
+If you are not familiar with importance sampling, that's okay, we're going to walk through it.

 We begin by doing something ridiculous: inside the sum, we're going to multiply everything by the probability of our policy taking the action and immediately divide by it to cancel it:
 $$